 - Arugula has a bitter taste, which complements the caramelized parsnips and sweet apples, but if spinach is more your thing, use it!
 You are the boss of your salad.

 - Toss the arugula lightly in some olive oil and lemon juice.
-Keeping the dressing simple allows all the flavors shine.
+Keeping the dressing simple allows all the flavors to shine.

 Warm and tender roasted parsnips, crunchy apple, and crispy pancetta all tossed together with some arugula dressed lightly in olive oil and lemon.
 It’s enough for two veggie-craving people to share for dinner or serve it as a side for four.
 Starting the parsnips on the stove helps develop a nice caramelization before they roast and soften in the oven.
 By the time they’re done you can have the rest of the salad ready to go.